The history of a stunning 16th century instrument, observations on its lutherie, and questions over its dating.

 Here we have a labelled woodcut of a rib-back 5 course “quintern”.
 It has the sickle peg-box and 5 courses of the gittern but the multi-ribbed back and glued bridge of the lute.
 This instrument had a variety of names: quintern, quinterna, mandörgen, mandurinichen, mandürichen, bandürichen, mandoër or pandurina in Germany; mandour in Scotland; mandorre in France; mandora or mandola in Italy.

+The mandore was made in a variety of sizes, but typically and on average had a vibrating string length of 30-40cm.
 The mandore flourished for nearly 200 years, starting from the early 16th century, just after references to the gittern died out.
 Some mandores were carved from a single block of wood like gitterns, others were multi-ribbed like lutes; some had the gitterns’ sickle-shaped pegbox, others the straight obtuse-angled pegbox of the lute; all had a fixed bridge.
 Stringing was varied: it could have 4 courses (a single chanterelle or top string with the rest double), 4 or 5 single strings, or sometimes 4 single strings with the lowest 5th string doubled with an octave.

-(a) a combination of fourth and fifth intervals to make ‘open tunings’ – for example, g’’ / c’’ / g’ / c’ / g makes an open C chord or d’’ / g’ / d / g makes an open G chord, reflecting the idea as far back as the Summa Musice, c.
+(a) a combination of fourth and fifth intervals to make ‘open tunings’ – for example, g’’ c’’ g’ c’ g makes an open C chord, or d’’ g’ d g makes an open G chord, reflecting the idea as far back as the Summa Musice, c.
 1200, that fingerboard instruments were “tuned in the consonances of octave, fourth and fifth”;

-Mandore playing styles also appear to confirm confluence: either played with a quill, as was the medieval gittern and lute, or with fingertips, as was the renaissance lute.
+Mandore playing styles also appear to confirm confluence: either played with a quill, as was the mediaeval gittern and lute, or with fingertips, as was the renaissance lute.
 German musician and musicologist Michael Praetorius, in his Syntagma Musicum, 1619, described varied mandore playing techniques: with a feather quill; with a rapidly playing single finger; or with two or more fingers.
 To this, Marin Mersenne, in his Harmonie Universelle, Paris, 1637, added a fourth way combining both quill and finger technique: playing with the thumb and with a quill tied to the index or another finger.

 The mandore was particularly popular in Germany, France and Scotland.
 Printed books and written manuscripts of mandore tablature provide evidence of its use and popularity, from a lost French book by Pierre Brunet, 1578, to other French, German and Scottish music with distinct national musical characteristics, through to the last surviving mandore music in the English Talbot manuscript (which also includes lute and cittern music) of c.
 1695.
 We also have some beautiful surviving examples of 17th century instruments from France, Italy and Austria, of both the carved-back gittern and rib-back lute type.